 In 1997 she received from the University of New South Wales an M.Arch degree in architectural history and theory for a thesis titled @Home: Another Revolution in Architecture’s Theory of the House which examined esoteric theories about the history and future of domestic living and architecture.
 While studying, she sub-edited a book of 39 academic papers on future cities: Peter Droege (ed) Intelligent Environments: Spatial Aspects of the New Information Revolution (North Holland/Elsevier, 1997).

 From 2002-2005, Davina chaired the Venice Architecture Biennale Task Force, successfully lobbying both the Australia Council and the (then-Royal) Australian Institute of Architects to end their 20-year political impasse preventing Australia from exhibiting in the nation’s permanent pavilion at Venice Architecture Biennales.

 In 2005 she was appointed as a NewSouth Global Associate Professor of Multi-Disciplinary Design, advising leaders of three faculties on cross-collaborations and research potentials towards a ‘national and global digital cities network’.
 Widely known internationally by its trademark/masthead d_city, this project was launched in Sydney in October 2008, during the Metropolis World Association of Major Cities congress, at an event sponsored by the NICTA research organisation, three government departments and the City of Sydney’s Customs House.

-Davina is married to Chris Johnson, a former New South Wales Government Architect and now CEO of the Urban Task Force.
+Davina is married to Chris Johnson, a former New South Wales Government Architect and now CEO of the Urban Task Force (a development advocacy group).